Cirrus-Minor/witchblast/readme.txt

 - MOD Fairies don't stay stuck in wall/door
 - MOD Player's bounding box is now smaller
 - MOD Rat and bat's dying sound's volume is lower now
+- MOD Better Bubble physics
+- MOD Target Fairy (Scarlett) firerate decreased
+- FIX Wrong HP display (bar) when a boss is dying
+- FIX Items are not dropped out of screen anymore

 v0.3.0
 - ADD New level with a new boss